Highfield Hotel

 Built in 1880 for a Manchester cotton merchant, Highfield is a turreted Victorian villa on The Heads — the row of grand houses set on the hill above Keswick, looking south down Derwentwater to Catbells and the Newlands fells.

-The drawing room and conservatory both face the lake.
-Eighteen rooms sit above, each different in shape and outlook — some with the original cast-iron fireplaces, the larger ones with bay windows looking straight onto the water.
+The lounge faces the lake.
+Eighteen rooms sit above, each different in shape and outlook — some with bay windows looking straight onto the water.

 Best for